 But Moody’s Analytics thinks the agreement will “nudge” the economy and inflation “in the right direction.”

-The report (pdf), co-authored by chief economist Mark Zandi, conceded that the tax hikes “will weigh on economic growth,” although “the impact will be small.”
+), co-authored by chief economist Mark Zandi, conceded that the tax hikes “will weigh on economic growth,” although “the impact will be small.”

 “The impact on GDP is on the margin, even a bit negative, through mid-decade, but turns meaningfully positive in the second half of the decade,” Moody’s explained.